fodzo/Project-Euler54-Poker/README.md

    Solution
     The proposed solution is based on object-oriented programming.
     I needed to create the Hand and Card classes.
     A Hand is composed of 5 cards.
-A card has a color and a value.
+A card has a suit and a value.
-    To represent the color and the value of a card I needed to create enumerations.
+    To represent the suit and the value of a card I needed to create enumerations.
     I also need to be able to compare cards and compare Hands.
 To do this I had to implement the Comparable interface.
     To represent the rank of a Hand I created an enumeration named Rank.
     After implementing all the classes, enumerations, methods needed to compare two Hand objects,